richi3f/pokemon-gourmet/README.md

 :tomato: :salt: Sandwich recipes consist of up to six fillings and four condiments.
-In total, there's 58 ingredients to combine, leading to an intractable amount of combinations (probably more than 30 quadrillion recipes!).
+In total, there's 58 ingredients to combine, leading to an intractable amount of combinations (probably more than 1 trillion recipes!).

 :sandwich: Cue MCTS, an exploratory algorithm that can traverse a landscape of branching decisions, weigh each decision, and select the most profitable decision path.
-In the context of sandwich making, a decision refers to adding an ingredient to a sandwich's recipe.
+In the context of sandwich making, a decision refers to adding an ingredient to a sandwich recipe.
 Each decision is scored based on how it affects the sandwich's effects and its match to the user-input desired effects.
 The most profitable decision path then reads like a sandwich recipe.
 Yum!